Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 3. Clark the Shark by Bruce Hale.

 Clark goes to school, but Clark is too loud, too wild, and just too much shark.
-Until he learns to stay cool… It’s a great story for talking about social skills, self regulation and taking someone else’s perspective.
+Until he learns to stay cool… It’s a great story for talking about social skills, self-regulation, and taking someone else’s perspective.
 Listen to Clark the Shark read online by actor Chris Pine.

 Clark the Shark is one of the great storytime videos by Storyline Online.
 If you haven’t checked out their YouTube channel, you should.
 You’ll find wonderful videos of books read by actors, so the readings are beautifully done.
-It features storybook readings by Lily Tomlin, Sarah Silverman, and Ernest Borgnine reading Rainbow Fish to name a few.
+It features storybook readings by Lily Tomlin, Sarah Silverman, and Ernest Borgnine reading Rainbow Fish, to name a few.

 Goals to target: